Free Trial

 How does a short squeeze work against Pacific Drilling?

-A short squeeze for Pacific Drilling occurs when it has a large amount of short interest and its stock appreciates in price.
+A short squeeze for Pacific Drilling occurs when it has a large amount of short interest and its stock increases in price.
 This forces short sellers to cover their short interest positions by buying actual shares of PACDQ, which in turn drives the price of the stock up even further.

 How often is Pacific Drilling's short interest reported?